jillibus/Vechicle-Identification/README.md

 ## Summary
 > Recommendation for future analysis:
-Increased timeframe for working with the data in order to train and test the model.
+Increased timeframe for working with the data in order to train and test the Model.

 > Anything the team would have done differently:
-Understood the complexity of the dataset we chose, in order to read the data from a file system and then present it into the model.
+Understood the complexity of the dataset we chose, in order to read the data from a file system and then present it to the Model.

-Thank you for your time for reading our project details, please let us know if you need any additional information.
+Thank you for your time and reading our project details.
+Please let us know if you need any additional information.
 Harsh Patel, Jill Hughes, Logan Murphy, Mihai Anghel